 NAME: The name to be given to the certificate in the keystore.
-This name is not really important for anything, except for recognition at a later time.
-Also this name must not yet be in use in the keystore.
+This name is not important for anything, except for recognition later.
+In addition, this name must not yet be in use in the keystore.

-TNFTLE: The file in which the X.509 certificate from the CA is stored.
+INFILE: The file in which the X.509 certificate from the CA is stored.

 The password of the default keystore file will be queried for, which should have been set to something other than its default "changeit" earlier.
 See Section 17.3.1 Securing the Trusted Root Certificate Keystore for more information.
-The command will present the details of the certificate to be imported in a way similar to Figure 56.
+The command will present the details of the certificate to be imported in a way similar to Figure 67.

-Figure 56 Imported Certificate
+Figure 67 Imported Certificate